DillonKyleDev/FlatEngine/README.md

 ### Building and using FlatEngine2D from source

+If you are using the Release build of FlatEngine2D found in Releases you can safely ignore this section.

 To build FlatEngine2D yourself and get the benefit of editing the source code directly:
 1. Download the .zip and extract
 2. Go into these three files and change the `targetdir` and `objdir` variables to locations you want FlatEngine2D to be built to (if default location is undesired):</br>